jlshen2011/iFusion/README.md

 *i*Fusion is a general statistical framework for making targeted inference and prediction.
 It is best suited in the scenario where:

-* There is a number of **individual subject data**, which may or may not be generated from the same/similar data generating process.
+* There is a number of **individual subject data**, which may or may not be from the same/similar data generating processes.
 * One would like to make inference and prediction about a **target individual subject**.